Momciloo/placeholderr/README.md

-Placeholderr is a jQUery based animated placeholder plugin, that works perfectly in all major browsers.
+Placeholderr is a jQuery based animated placeholder plugin, that works perfectly in all major browsers.
 [Demo][1].